Jerry Fodor: Life and career

-Jerry Fodor was born in New York City on April 22, 1935, and was of Jewish descent.
-He received his degree (summa cum laude) from Columbia University in 1956, where he wrote a senior thesis on Søren Kierkegaard and studied with Sidney Morgenbesser and Arthur Danto.
-He then earned a PhD in philosophy from Princeton University in 1960, under the direction of Hilary Putnam.
+Fodor was born in New York City on April 22, 1935, and was of Jewish descent.
+He graduated with a B.A. in philosophy, summa cum laude, from Columbia University in 1956.
+As an undergraduate, he wrote a senior thesis on Søren Kierkegaard and studied with Sidney Morgenbesser and Arthur Danto.
+He then earned a Ph.D. in philosophy from Princeton University in 1960, under the direction of Hilary Putnam.

 From 1959 to 1986 Fodor was on the faculty of the Massachusetts Institute of Technology.
 From 1986 to 1988 he was a full professor at the City University of New York (CUNY).
 From 1988, until his retirement in 2016 as emeritus, he was State of New Jersey Professor of philosophy and cognitive science at Rutgers University.

 Besides his interest in philosophy, Fodor followed opera and regularly wrote columns for the London Review of Books on that and other topics.
 Fodor's first marriage was to the applied psychologist Iris Goldstein, with whom he had one son.
 After their divorce, he married the linguist Janet Dean.
 Janet and he lived in Manhattan and had a daughter.
 He died at home on November 29, 2017.